Top Five Use Cases for Wasabi in Education

 The cloud can help.
 Movie studios and libraries are repurposing physical media for digital consumption and using the cloud as a platform for disseminating information.
 Universities and colleges can do the same for their vast stores of material, bringing them out of dusty rooms and onto the Internet for all to learn from.
 Books, films, and periodicals can all be digitized and put in the cloud for greater ease of access and increased longevity.

-Colleges and universities are places where data thrives, and it is up to the institution to protect and preserve its data.
+Schools and universities are places where data thrives, and it is up to the institution to protect and preserve its data.
 Books and periodicals, breakthrough research, and student and surveillance footage are essential, but many schools settle for on-premise storage solutions that leave this data vulnerable.
 With cloud adoption, colleges and universities can not only protect their data, but do more with it than ever before.